 Funded by: Horizon Europe Guarantee

-The project aims to develop a harmonised LCA approach for a zero-emission road transport system, directly addressing the question on technologies to reduce pollutant emissions.
+The project aims to develop a European-wide harmonised LCA approach for a zero-emission road transport system, directly addressing the question on pollutant emissions and technologies to reduce them.

 The Centre for Low Emission Vehicle Research (CLEVeR) is a state-of-the-art equipment upgrade to an existing facility to allow research into low and ultra-low carbon liquid fueled vehicles as well as novel electric and h...